eitanste/67546-warmup-project/README.md

 6. Download and open the Arduino IDE on your computer.
 7. Copy the code provided in this project and upload it to your Arduino board using the Arduino IDE.

-One can clone this reposetory using:
+One can clone this repository using:
 ```bash
 git clone https://github.com/eitanste/67546-warmup-project.git
 ```